zenirodrigo/TandemRepeatEXplorer/README.md

 conda env create -f environment.yml conda activate trex_env

-#Alternatively, advanced users may install dependencies manually.
+#Alternatively, if you will use only one tool, you can install dependencies manually.

 ```

 ## arrayScope.sh – Genome Repeat Analysis Pipeline

-### 📜 Description
+### Description
 **ArrayScope** is a **Bash + Python** pipeline designed to identify and visualize satellite DNA arrays in genome assemblies.
 It processes multiple genomes and reference monomers, runs **[BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi)**, merges nearby repeat regions (< 2000 bp apart), and generates high-quality plots for chromosome-scale visualization.

-> 💡 For variants in reference files — e.g., two slightly different monomers or the same repeat from different species, include an underscore `_` in the filename.
+> For variants in reference files — e.g., two slightly different monomers or the same repeat from different species, include an underscore `_` in the filename.

 ###  Features
 - Processes **multiple genome assemblies** and reference monomer files